 We work with a variety of manufacturers and know from personal experience that clothing sizes are never consistent.
 For this reason, each product on our site has its own size chart so you can compare it to your measurements.

-You’ll find one of the two following kinds of charts in the product’s description:
+You’ll find one of the three kinds of charts on our product pages:

-Garment Dimensions: The dimensions for each piece of clothing listed by their labelled size.
+Garment Dimensions: The dimensions for each piece of clothing listed by their labeled size.
+The best method for checking your size is to measure the dimensions of a similar item of clothing that you know fits.

-Here are some tips from the Shop Keeper on how to measure yourself.
+Here are some tips on how to measure yourself.

 Before you start: